microsoft/fast-creator/CONTRIBUTING.md

 If you'd like to contribute by fixing a bug, implementing a feature, or even correcting typos in our documentation, you'll want to submit a pull request.
 Before submitting a pull request, be sure to [rebase](https://www.atlassian.com/git/tutorials/merging-vs-rebasing) your branch from `release` or use the *merge* button provided by GitHub.
 When submitting your pull request please make the title clear and concise, provide a description of the change, and specify the issue that will be closed.

+### DevOps
+#### Understanding 'secrets' in code
+FAST Creator utilizes secrets in code as a security best practice.
+There are two types of secrets:
+1. Secrets for use on GitHub Actions in workflow files.
+[Learn more](`./.github/README.md`)
+2. Secrets for use as Application settings on Azure App Services.
+[Learn more](`./build/README.md`)

+To help assist when working in code with secrets there are README files in their respective directories to clearly explain how to manage.

 ### Merging a pull request